 “It’s about time,” said a garbled male voice.
 “Can I come in?”

 Behind the figure, he saw an old-style crawler that had seen better days.
-It resembled a broken-down crawler abandoned near Conrad Station.
-As he fought off the fog of sleep, Nelson did not recognize the individual.
+He recognized it as similar to a broken-down crawler abandoned near Conrad Station.
+As he fought off the fog of sleep, Nelson realized he did not recognize the individual.
 He asked, “Who are you?”

-“The name is Morgan,” he answered on the intercom.
+“The name is Morgan,” answered the man’s voice.
 “Can I come in?”

 Nelson hesitated, not remembering a prospector named Morgan.
-Over the past three years, he met many prospectors.
-None of them mentioned Morgan.
+Over the past three years, he met many prospectors, but Nelson also could remember no one mentioning Morgan.
 Most of the prospectors knew each other, at least by reputation, even though they kept to themselves.
 It bothered Nelson to not know of Morgan.

-The inner door of the airlock opened, revealing a space-suited figure.
+The mystery unraveled as the inner door of the airlock opened, revealing a space-suited figure.
 Nelson recognized the suit as an older type.
 He did not recognize the unknown emblem on the right sleeve above the heavy dust.
-Morgan carried a dust-covered canvas box, like a lunch pail.
+Morgan carried a dust-covered canvas box, similar to a lunch pail.
 The golden sun visor covered the faceplate of the helmet.

-Morgan put down the lunchbox and removed his gloves.
-Morgan’s hands were pale and calloused.
-His fingers ended in neatly trimmed but regolith-discolored gray nails.
+Nelson saw Morgan putting down the lunchbox and removing his gloves.
+Morgan’s hands were pale and uncallused.
+His fingers ended in neatly trimmed but regolith-discolored nails.
 The lunar dirt had discolored Nelson’s own nails within days of arriving on the moon, but Morgan’s hands did not show signs of heavy work.
-Nelson watched the visitor unlock the helmet from the suit and lift it from his head.
+Nelson watched as the visitor unlocked the helmet from the suit and lifted it from his head.

 “Thanks,” stated Morgan in a gravelly voice, trailing into a question.